MOGIRE11/remix/README.md

 ## Title & Objective

-**Technology Chosen:** React Router v7 (formerly Remix) with Tailwind CSS
+**Technology Chosen:** React Router v7 (formerly Remix), Typescript with Tailwind CSS

-**Why did you choose it?**
+**Why choose it?**
 React Router v7 provides a modern, full-stack framework for building React applications with server-side rendering, data loading, and routing.
 It's production-ready and offers excellent developer experience with TypeScript support.
-Tailwind CSS was chosen for its utility-first approach, enabling rapid UI development with responsive design and dark mode support.
+Tailwind CSS was chosen for its utility-first approach, enabling rapid UI development.

-**What's the end goal?**
+**End goal?**
 To create a visually appealing blog application with dynamic routing, where users can view a list of blog posts on the home page and navigate to individual post pages.
-The application includes a modern UI with hero sections, feature highlights, and engaging content.

 ## Quick Summary of the Technology